animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-With {sdg-name}, {data-store-name} can be used as a caching provider in Spring’s {spring-framework-docs}/integration.html#cache\[cache abstraction\].
+With Spring Data for GemFire, GemFire can be used as a caching provider in Spring’s {spring-framework-docs}/integration.html#cache\[cache abstraction\].